-Land held for development and resale is valued at the lower of cost and net realisable value.
+Land held for resale Land held for development and resale is valued at the lower of cost and net realisable value.
 Cost includes the cost of acquisition, development, borrowing costs and holding costs until completion of development.

-Land held for resale (Continued)

-Borrowing costs and holding charges incurred after development is completed are expensed.
+Land held for resale (Continued) Borrowing costs and holding charges incurred after development is completed are expensed.